BigSlikTobi/tackle_4_loss/README.md

 ## Overview

 Tackle4Loss aims to provide users with up-to-date American Football news curated from different NFL Source News Sites like NFL.com or ESPN.com.
-This Flutter application serves as the user interface, interacting with a Supabase backend for data storage, retrieval (via Edge Functions), and potentially authentication and real-time updates.
-The app is designed to be responsive, adapting its layout for mobile, tablet, and web screens.
+This Flutter application serves as the user interface, interacting with a Supabase backend for data storage, retrieval (via Edge Functions), real-time updates, and potentially authentication.
+The app is designed to be responsive, adapting its layout for mobile, tablet, and web screens, and includes preparations for push notifications based on user preferences.

 ## Prerequisites